QuantEcon/lecture-python.myst/lectures/samuelson.md

   $t$ equals a constant called the *accelerator coefficient* times the difference in output between period $t-1$ and
   $t-2$.

-- the idea that consumption plus investment plus government purchases constitute *aggregate demand,* which automatically calls forth an equal amount of *aggregate supply*.
+Consumption plus investment plus government purchases constitute *aggregate demand,* which automatically calls forth an equal amount of *aggregate supply*.

-(To read about linear difference equations see [here](https://en.wikipedia.org/wiki/Linear_difference_equation) or chapter IX of {cite}`Sargent1987`)
+(To read about linear difference equations see [here](https://en.wikipedia.org/wiki/Linear_difference_equation) or chapter IX of {cite}`Sargent1987`.)

 Samuelson used the model to analyze how particular values of the marginal propensity to consume and the accelerator coefficient might